kirschju/gameshark-gba-tooling/README.md

 ## Trivia

-The Action Replay / Gameshark cheating devices is an instance of a cartridge making use of the Debugging and Communication System (DACS) of the Gameboy Advance hardware as described by
+The Action Replay / Gameshark cheating device is an instance of a cartridge making use of the Debugging and Communication System (DACS) of the Gameboy Advance hardware as described by
 [Martin Korth](https://problemkaputt.de/gbatek.htm#gbacartbackupdacs).
 The DACS